LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

    contains method returns true if the matching parameter compares equally to any contained elements.
 The count method returns the number of matching elements.
-The findPosition method returns the position at which the next matching element can be found.
-The optional second parameter indicates where the search should begin.
+The findPosition method returns the position at which the next matching element can be found with an optional second parameter indicating where the search should begin.
 The find method returns a new array containing all of the matched objects.

 .. member:: array->size()::integer